Clement A. Price Institute on Ethnicity, Culture, and the Modern Experience

 In 1997, the Clement A. Price Institute on Ethnicity, Culture, and the Modern Experience at Rutgers-Newark was founded with the belief that the arts and humanities in all their creativity and scholarly rigor have a central role to play in the continued revitalization of Greater Newark.
 The Institute strives, in the finest university tradition, to satisfy a hunger for new ideas and new ways of looking at the city and the world.
 As part of a vibrant civic ecology, it engages a range of community partners and audiences through public programs whose collective objective is to help make Newark a more livable, interesting, and civically wholesome urban environment.
 Toward realizing that vision, Institute programs bring together the latest achievements in the arts and humanities with members of the community-at-large including teachers, lawyers, students, corporate executives, medical professionals, parents, caregivers, elected officials, public servants, and life-long learners.
 The result is a more engaged and empathetic citizenry leveraging knowledge and insights generated by Institute programming to effect change in the community.
 Over the twenty years of its existence, the Institute has become a national model for how publicly engaged research universities can help cultivate a more livable city, one that thrives on the creative rhythms of the arts and humanities.

-Watch the 42nd Annual Marion Thompson Wright Lecture Series
+The 44th Annual Marion Thompson Wright Lecture Series